-I am a PhD candidate at the Institute of Economic Studies, Charles University.
-I focus on inequality, household economics, and public economics.
-I currently work on projects that study the long-run evolution of consumption inequality between and within households.
+I am a postdoc in the CORPTAX research group.
+In my research, I focus on inequality, household economics, and public economics.
+I currently work on projects that study the long-run evolution of consumption inequality between and within households, regional price levels, and corporate tax avoidance.

 Download CV